hyperledger/fabric/docs/channel-setup.md

 ```

 ```
 "--peer-defaultchain=true" is the default.
-It allow users continue to work with the default **TEST_CHAINID** without having to join a chain.
+It allow users continue to work with the default "test_chainid" without having to join a chain.

 "--peer-defaultchain=false" starts the peer with only the channels that were joined by the peer.
 If the peer never joined a channel it would start up without any channels.
-In particular, it does not have the default **TEST_CHAINID** support.
+In particular, it does not have the default "test_chainid" support.

 To join channels, a peer MUST be started with the "--peer-defaultchain=false" option.
 ```